Coordinator client API

 Responses of the API follow the JSend specification.

-This means all endpoints return a JSON object with a status
+This means all endpoints return a JSON object with a status field that's either success, fail, or error:

 - In case of

-field with the actual response data. - In case of
+success, the response contains adatafield with the actual response data. - In case of

-field with an error message. - In case of
+error, the response contains amessagefield with an error message. - In case of

-is only used in API version 2, and is returned on invalid requests by the client.
+fail, the response may contain amessagefield with a human readable message, as well as adatafield with additional information.failis only used in API version 2, and is returned on invalid requests by the client.

 The MarbleRun CLI and the MarbleRun Go SDK use the Client API to interact with the Coordinator.
 It may also be used directly by applications for programmatic access.